By Kayla Sosa

 CEI: You are currently managing three businesses.
 Let’s start with Dalilah Cann.
 What is it and how did it start?

 Waller: Dalilah Cann actually started out of TechStars during StartUp Weekend last year through Start Garden.
-What’s funny is Shorouq (Almallah, Director of the GVSU Center for Entrepreneurship) and I were judges for the event – me, Shorouq and Jorge (Gonzalez) from Start Garden.
+What’s funny is Shorouq (Almallah, Director of the GVSU Center for Entrepreneurship) and I was a judge for the event – me, Shorouq, and Jorge (Gonzalez) from Start Garden.
 That team (Dalilah Cann) actually ended up winning first place.
 What’s crazy is that two months later they approached me like, ‘Hey, you’re a specialist in tech, would you like to join our team?’
 And I’m like, ‘Uh, yeah!’ … I saw it as an opportunity, as a big deal.
 I mean, there’s a history to it, right?
 Because it’s cannabis.
 And if you’re a black person in this country, in the United States, and you have an opportunity to be in cannabis, you should.
 I’m a huge advocate for that because, obviously, of the war on drugs – the black community has been impacted by that negatively far more than any community across the board.
-But the average person that is in the cannabis industry is heterosexual, old, white male.
+But the average person is in the cannabis industry is a heterosexual, old, white male.
 It’s a big deal because of capital reasons, it goes beyond stereotypes.
 I just think it’s important for us to be in this industry and when they came to me with it, I had no choice but to move forward because anything I do, I always look at it from a communal perspective.
 Okay, if I’m going to do this, how am I also going to help ten other black people?
 You know, physically come with me on this journey.
 Or how will this opportunity open a door for me to open a door for ten black people?

 The role that they asked me to be … is co-founder but also Chief Technology Officer, so I’m all over the technology for this company.
 And essentially who we are is, we are developing a ‘Shipt’ method for cannabis products.
 But we’re starting off with just CBD and vape products to begin with.